 While most of Northern Ireland was fast asleep on Monday night, a historic moment came to pass.
 From midnight, laws governing same-sex marriage and family planning access were fundamentally altered.

 The House of Commons in the UK can now legislate to legalise same-sex marriage in Northern Ireland as early as January 2020 — for weddings to take place from Valentine’s Day next year.
 Meanwhile, access to abortion services was immediately decriminalised, with a view to provide local services from April 2020.

-The historic votes represent major gains in LGBTQ rights and gender equality in Northern Ireland, and would realign Northern Ireland’s policies on these issues with the rest of the UK.
+The change represents major gains in LGBTQ rights and gender equality in Northern Ireland, and sets a timeline to realign Northern Ireland’s policies on these issues with the rest of the UK.